-Throughout the country, whether you need to stockpile the kitchen cupboards of your rental accommodation, pick up a local delicacy to take home, or are simply after something to eat on the go; there is an every-growing number options across the country where you can do so sustainably.
+Throughout the country, whether you need to stockpile the kitchen cupboards of your rental accommodation, pick up a local delicacy to take home, or are simply after something to eat on the go; there is an every-growing number of options across the country where you can do so sustainably.

 So, let us take you on a journey through some of the amazing locations and attractions that have sustainability at their heart – which one will you visit first?

 Cafes & Restaurants

 The Bakery Dunbar, Dunbar.

-This community-owned bakery is proof that wholesome artisanal food can be both affordable and force for positive social and economic change.
-With the support of enthusiastic volunteers, this community co-operative has breathed new life into the historic town’s High Street and provided a much-need boost to local growers and suppliers.
+This community-owned bakery is proof that wholesome artisanal food can be both affordable and a force for positive social and economic change.
+With the support of enthusiastic volunteers, this community co-operative has breathed new life into the historic town’s High Street and provided a much-needed boost to local growers and suppliers.
 The delicious bread, savouries and delectable patisseries made fresh each day on site aren’t bad either.

 Foodstory Café, Aberdeen.

 Foodstory was founded in Aberdeen by a group of like-minded individuals who wanted to create a space where people could share their love of music, art and delicious, sustainably sourced food and coffee.
 Their sister café FoodStory Zero takes these eco-credentials to the next level by completely dispensing with packaging and with a bring-your-own utensils policy.

 Locavore is a social enterprise in Glasgow that offers a fully sustainable and organic alternative to the supermarket.
 It has its own farm, spread across three sites, which supplies the café and shop with organic meals and produce.
-A living-wage employer, a large portion of its profits are fund charitable initiatives to help tackle food poverty and support other local growers.
+A living-wage employer, a large portion of its profits fund charitable initiatives to help tackle food poverty and support other local growers.

 The Scottish Tea Factory, Crieff.